touchtool/movierental/README.md

 6. *The Missing Refactoring*.
 In the final code the `Customer` class still needs a *Move Method* refactoring to remove some unrelated behavior, in my opinion.
    - What do you think?
+        - For-loop rental need to extract and move to rental.py.

 ### Python Version